jAAAck111/ditherboy-palettes/README.md

 Loading these palettes into a dithered image requires Dither Boy: https://studioaaa.com/ditherboy/

+I am already working on putting out a tool to create these palettes in a way that leans into retro outputs!

 # Hello Dither Boy Enjoyer

 You have found my archive of Dither Boy palettes, if you would like to format your own palettes manually, here is how you can do that: